pySODM¶

 To achieve its goal, pySODM bundles a set of low-level interfaces to integrate sets of ODEs (scipy.integrate), simulate stochastic jump processes (Gillespie methods), store n-dimensional temporal data (xarray.Dataset

-), perform frequentist optimizations of model parameters using Particle Swarm Optimization or the Nelder–Mead Simplex algorithm, and, perform Bayesian inference of model parameters (emcee.EnsembleSampler), all of which were already available in Python 3. pySODM adds a generically applicable template to implement time-dependencies on model parameters and performing consecutive simulations with parameter sampling.
+), perform frequentist optimizations of model parameters using Particle Swarm Optimization or the Nelder–Mead Simplex algorithm, and, perform Bayesian inference of model parameters (emcee.EnsembleSampler), all of which were already available in Python 3. pySODM adds a generic way to implement time-dependencies on model parameters, perform consecutive simulations with parameter sampling and/or initial condition sampling.

 Figure Solid boxes depict third-party implementations incorporated in pySODM, while the dashed boxes depict implementations provided by pySODM.